How do you prove Medical Negligence Injury in Ireland?

 There are various health and social regulatory bodies that promote a high standard of care and will investigate any reports of misconduct.

 A complaint against a medical professional should be brought to the attention of the relevant regulatory body.
-So, let’s just say that you want to make a complaint about a doctor, you would report the incident to the Medical Council, a guide on how to make a complaint can be found on their website.
+So, let’s just say that if you want to make a complaint about a doctor, you would report the incident to the Medical Council, a guide on how to make a complaint can be found on their website.

 Now, you have a complaint made and medical reports to back your claim up, what next?
-If you are injured and it’s due to the actions of someone else, you are entitled to seek compensation, now is a good time to consultant a Medical Negligence Solicitor.
+If you are injured and it’s due to the actions of someone else, you are entitled to seek compensation, now is a good time to consult a Medical Negligence Solicitor.